Skotniki, Piotrków County

 Skotniki is a village in the administrative district of Gmina Aleksandrów, within Piotrków County, Łódź Voivodeship, in central Poland.
-It lies approximately 9 km south-west of Aleksandrów, 29 km south-east of Piotrków Trybunalski, and 73 km south-east of the regional capital Łódź.

 Skotniki lies on the Pilica River.
 It contains a church from the year 1528 and a manor house (16th century) with a park from the turn of the 16th and 17th centuries.
 Skotniki is a famous summer resort.
 The village is on the "Szlak wodny Pilicy" - a kayak route on the Pilica River.
 In the area are Diabla Góra Nature Reserve (Rezerwat przyrody Diabla Góra) and a landscape park called Sulejów Landscape Park (Sulejowski Park Krajobrazowy).